Internal Service Agent

 - Locate the PrinterLogicServiceManager.log file.

-- The log file shows if the internal Service Client started, any errors, and any other advanced features enabled on that Service Client object.
+- The log file shows whether the internal Service Agent started, any errors, and any other advanced features enabled on that Service Agent object.